 - Hospital clinicians typically fall under the Advocates group.
 Across most IDNs, endorsement by clinician advocates is essential to ensure inclusion of a product into an IDN’s formulary.
 Advocates have the capacity to endorse the product throughout an organisation if they believe it is beneficial for patient.

 With the ever-changing IDN landscape and an increasing consolidation of hospitals into larger groups, stakeholder roles will continue to evolve.
 As such, engaging with these stakeholders and understanding their decision-making processes will become an even more essential aspect for ensuring product success.
-Conducting market research with these groups allows medical device manufacturers to understand what priorities health systems have, their product/service needs, and the direction in which they are moving in.
+As an international healthcare consultancy, conducting market research with these groups allows medical device manufacturers to understand what priorities health systems have, their product/service needs, and the direction in which they are moving in.
 Accessing insights in this manner will undoubtedly lead to increased uptake and market share for products that can demonstrate an added benefit.

 IDR Medical recognises the need to ensure your medical technology demonstrates value to clinical advocates, administrative stakeholders, and payers.
 As experts in medical market research, we can help your firm demonstrate the added value of your innovative solutions to ensure adoption and reimbursement.